Lxsanto/nebula_scan/README.md

 # NebulaScan

-NebulaScan is an ultra-fast, interstellar subdomain scanner developed by Luca Lorenzi at Orizon.
+NebulaScan is an ultra-fast,  subdomain scanner developed by Luca Lorenzi at Orizon.

 ## Features